MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 ### Open Software Discovery Depends on Developers Following FAIR Principles

-Discovering open software depends on developers making their software easy to find.
+The discoverability of open software depends on developers making their software easy to find.
 The Findable, Accessible, Interoperable and Reusable (FAIR) Principles for research software suggest:

 - Software and its associated metadata must be easy for humans and machines to find.
 - Software must be described with rich, searchable, and indexable metadata.
-- Software must be findable from all relevant search points
+- Software must be findable from all relevant search points.

-**Reference:** "The FAIR Guiding Principles for scientific data management and stewardship" Wilkinson, M. D. et al. The FAIR Guiding Principles for scientific data management and stewardship.
-Sci Data 3, 160018 (2016).
-See also Module 1.
+(Wilkinson et al., 2016)

 However, you may have more specific needs.
 The following sections cover additional ways to help discover relevant software that meets specific research demands.

 ### How to Search for Open Code

-A successful search for open code demands a clearly defined purpose.
+A successful search for open code demands a clearly-defined purpose.
 Developers must first determine the tasks they expect their code to carry out.
-The requirements associated with these tasks can determine the best suited programming language.
+The requirements associated with these tasks can determine the best-suited programming language.

-Next, familiarize yourself with the terminology of others who created open software with similar requirements to your own.
+Next, if you want to find open code with similar requirements to your own, familiarize yourself with the terminology employed by others.
 The keywords affiliated with your programming purpose or requirements can serve as a starting point when searching for relevant code.
 These keywords can be found in community forums about open source programming and in related scientific journal articles.
 With adoption of open access principles by many academic journals, prospective programmers can peruse scientific papers from fields related to their research in order to find, and sometimes make use of, existing code that will fulfill their requirements.

 ### Know Where to Search

-The open software ecosystem is vast, organic, multifaceted, and highly distributed.
+The open code ecosystem is vast, organic, multifaceted, and highly distributed.

-If you are looking for scientific software, community standards increasingly require code to be published and linked to scientific papers.
+If you are looking for scientific code, community standards have increasingly required code to be published and linked to scientific papers.

 <img src="../images/media/image333.jpg" style="width:350px;height:auto;" />
+Image Credit: NASA

-Thus, the scientific literature and its ancillary code archives are increasingly a great place to look for scientific open code.
+Thus, the scientific literature and its ancillary code archives are a great place to look for scientific open code.

 Most open code is not developed by or for scientists.
 However, open code enables research every day.

 ### Where to Look Depends on What You Need

 There are several popular search engines for code snippets.
 First, you can simply search on Google.
-Other commonly used search engines include GitHub Code Search and Stack Overflow.
+Other commonly-used search engines include GitHub Code Search and Stack Overflow.
 These search engines allow you to search for specific code snippets by programming language, keyword, or other criteria.
-GitHub Code Search allows you to search GitHub, a popular code repository for scientific software.
+GitHub Code Search allows you to search GitHub, a popular code repository for scientific code.
 Stack Overflow allows you to search forums, where users discuss solutions to coding problems.

 #### Examples of code repositories: